Last updated on November 25th, 2021

 - Cleanups are often messy and spent, hot charcoal/ashes can be hazardous

-Powered by electricity, these smokers offer the most convenience for smoking fish.
+Powered by electricity, this is the best smoker for you if convenience in smoking fish is at the top of your desired features list.
 Simply place your fish into the smoker, adjust the settings accordingly, and let it do its thing.

-This hands-off approach is certainly appealing for many people seeking an easy way to smoke their fish, although the taste isn’t quite as authentic compared to those using charcoal or wood.
+This hands-off approach is certainly appealing to many people seeking an easy way to smoke their fish, although the taste isn’t quite as authentic compared to those using charcoal or wood.

-Electric smokers come in two flavors: an analog (rheostatic controller) and digital (thermostatic controller) temperature control versions.
+Electric smokers come in two flavors: analog (rheostatic controller) and digital (thermostatic controller) temperature control versions.

 Analog (dial temperature control) smokers are cheaper but will still require some monitoring of the temperature.
 Though still far less than other types such as wood or charcoal.

-But regardless of controller type of controlling the temperatures is generally very easy on an electric smoker, making it ideal for both hot smoking and cold smoking fish.
+But regardless of the controller type for regulating the temperature, it is generally very easy to do so on today’s best electric smokers, making them ideal for both hot smoking and cold smoking fish.

-- On a per-use basis, electric smokers use the most fuel-efficient – costs less to operate than wood, charcoal and, even, propane.
+- On a per-user basis, electric smokers use the most fuel-efficient – cost less to operate than wood, charcoal and, even, propane.